AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 3. opensource software effectively locked away behind a commercial veil.
 4. Annoyance rises everytime I want to test it out ;)

+When I that I can run a free fully functional bash in a browser
+<https://console.cloud.google.com/cloudshell> at google I did not know that it was in fact a free #docker container at my disposal.
+### Finally I can run some cloud tech in some capacity
+## A full blown docker container!

+As you can imagine I am seriously making time to play with this, since I don't need to run the server side for it (I dont have a free headless linux server anymore)

+Notes:
 (*)I love how it's now a breeze to keep the revisions of my markdown files in check.

 All I need to do is enter `$ git commit -a`